Back to Blog

 Why SQLite Was the Obvious (But Overlooked) Fix

-We didn’t start out looking to replace Postgres.
-But after one too many "works on my machine" moments, we asked: what if we just used SQLite for local development?
+I didn’t start out looking to replace Postgres.
+But after one too many "works on my machine" moments, I asked: what if I just used SQLite for local development?

 SQLite nailed all three:

-- Zero configuration: No Docker container for the DB.
+• Zero configuration: No Docker container for the DB.
 No credentials, no ports, no volumes.
-Just a
+Just a .db file.

-git clone,pip install -e ., and you’re up. - Docker compatibility: We still run the Flask app in Docker—SQLite just runs inside that same container.
+• Docker compatibility: I still run the Flask app in Docker—SQLite just runs inside that same container.
 No networking headaches.

 And critically, SQLite speaks SQL.
-Our ORM (SQLAlchemy) didn’t care.
-Our migration scripts (Alembic) didn’t care.
+My ORM (SQLAlchemy) didn’t care.
+My migration scripts (Alembic) didn’t care.
 The AI services that query lead data?
 They didn’t care either.
 As long as the schema’s right, the backend logic works the same.

 The switch wasn’t about scaling down—it was about optimizing for developer time.